witte-labs-starters/dotnet-webapi-starter/README.md

 The above command creates a Web Api project with controllers instead of using the Minimal APIs.
 The Minimal APIs are explained [here](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/overview?view=aspnetcore-8.0).

 ## Framework Design Guidelines
-The solution follows the Microsoft framework design guidelines that are defined [here](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/).
+The solution follows the .NET [Framework Design Guidelines](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/).

 The [StyleCop.Analyzers](https://www.nuget.org/packages/StyleCop.Analyzers/) package is installed for code analysis.

+The built-in [Roslyn Analyzers](https://github.com/dotnet/roslyn-analyzers) can also be used in Visual Studio with the .NET 8 SDK.

 ## Testing
 The Web Api endpoints can be testing using